frankrowe/iso/js/lib/vex/docs/intro.md

 ```

 That will give you all of the APIs for both Vex and Vex Dialog, and set you up with the "Operating System" theme.
 If you'd prefer another theme, check out [Themes](/vex/api/themes).

+The `vex.combined.min.js` file includes:
+- `vex.dialog.js` which adds the functionality that mimics the native browser alert, confirm, and prompt (everything you see in the [Basic docs](/vex/api/basic) examples).
+- `vex.js` which is a lightweight barebones generic dialog wrapper.
+See the [Advanced usage docs](/vex/api/advanced) for more information.

 <div class="hs-doc-callout hs-doc-callout-info">
 <h4>AMD / CommonJS</h4>